exercism/elixir-test-runner/how-this-works.md

 This serves as the test-runner's entry point once the image is built.
 It follows this basic sequence:

+1. Gather metadata from the test files.
 1. Transform the test files so that output can be captured.
-1. Compile the submission, catch compile error, catch compiler errors, fail early with an appropreiate `results.json` output
+1. Compile the submission, catch compile error, catch compiler errors, fail early with an appropriate `results.json` output
 1. Move the Formatter and Jason dependency files into the submission build dir.
 1. Run the test suite
 1. Convert the output log
+1. Convert the metadata csv
 1. Merge the JSON files